How To Measure Image Building And Brand Awareness In PR Campaigns In Poland?

 The number of interviews given at the event.

 Results compared to the competition - allows you to determine the brand’s position compared to competing companies in the industry:

 Comparison of the number of media publications,

 Comparison of the ratio of positive mentions of negative relations compared to the competition.

 Survey results - research with the participation of respondents from your target group is the most effective way to test brand awareness:

-• Aided awareness research (for example, if respondents select brands that they associate in a given industry from a list),
+Aided awareness research (for example, if respondents select brands that they associate with a given industry from a list),

-Building brand awareness and its positive image among customers is one of the most important goals of PR campaigns in Poland and beyond.
-Thanks to this, you work in the long term on how customers perceive your brand, as well as conveying the values that you defined.
+Building brand awareness and a positive image among customers is one of the most important goals of PR campaigns in Poland and beyond.
+Thanks to this, you work in the long term on how customers perceive your brand and convey the values you defined.